 Through these various sessions the delegation connected with industry leaders, architects, developers, utility companies, local cities representatives, building companies and designers in the Greater Boston Area.

 Based on the feedback from these various stakeholders, a few factors are key to keep in mind for any company with an ambition to enter the Boston market.

 The time to enter the US retrofits market is now

-Not only at Massachusetts state level but also at city level, a lot of policies and incentives are being implemented and established with regards to sustainable building and renovation, carbon reduction, and energy efficiency in the built environment.
+Not only at the Massachusetts state level but also at the city level, a lot of policies and incentives are being implemented and established with regards to sustainable building and renovation, carbon reduction, and energy efficiency in the built environment.
 Although it is still early stage, these regulations are the key drivers of the transition towards improved sustainability and efficiency in the built environment.
-This, results in ample opportunities for Dutch and Nordic companies, a, which Boston stakeholders often regard as front-runners in providing clean technology.
+This results in ample opportunities for Dutch and Nordic companies, which Boston stakeholders often regard as front-runners in providing clean technology.
 Although being an early entrant in the market offers the advantage of having little direct competition, it also means companies may have to invest a significant amount of time and resources to find a good launching customer in the US.